 You have to bread the veal with eggs and breadcrumbs and then fry into butter.
 A few simple steps for an incredible result.
 And children love this recipe, that’s a bonus!

 The real milanese cutlet is cooked in clarified butter, which is obtained by extracting water and proteins from the butter to leave only the fat part.
 You can make home-made clarified butter or buy it in the most prestigious Italian cooking shops.
-Milanese Veal Milanese is fried in clarified butter since it has a very high smoke point and therefore does not burn the meat, but makes it more tasty and crispy (you find the recipe more over).
+Veal Milanese is fried in clarified butter since it has a very high smoke point and therefore does not burn the meat, but makes it more tasty and crispy (you’ll find how to make it at the end of this recipe).

 Rich and flavorful, I’m going to show you how to cook the famous Milanese Veal Cutlet: “La Cotoletta alla Milanese”